mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sdk/ClientAPITypeScript.md

 ### Return Type (delete)

-A JSON object containing the number of REST Documents that were deleted (always 1).
+`true` if the document was deleted successfully or `false` otherwise.

 ### Reference (delete)